tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

-There something going on at my new job...

 All of this started last month.
 I had been out of work for a while and my Uncle told me a friend of his was looking for people for his company.
-I don't have much experience so basically I was going to take the job regardless, but when I asked him what they do he told me he didn't know.
-He said they were in 'manufacturing' and were doing really well; it would simple work.
+I don't have much experience so basically I was going to take the job regardless.
+He said they were in 'manufacturing' and were doing really well; it would be simple work.

 My uncle told me it was a casual company and the boss was a really nice guy.
 I didn't need to do a formal interview.
 All I had to do was introduce myself and explain my situation.